 #6 Tracking Error

 If we ignore management fees, performing worse off than the market is always frowned upon.
-However, for ETFs, performing significantly better than the index is also not viewed as a positive thing.
-This is because its job is to replicate the market returns as closely as possible.
+However, for ETFs, performing significantly better than the index may not be viewed as an entirely positive thing.
+This is because the job of an ETF is to replicate the market returns as closely as possible.

 The difference in replicating the market returns is usually referred to as tracking error.
-The SPDR STI ETF has a rolling 1-year tracking error of 0.2051% (as at 1 March 2024), while the Nikko AM STI ETF has a 3-year annualised tracking error of 0.12% (as at 31 March 2024).
+The SPDR STI ETF has a rolling 1-year tracking error of 0.2125% (as at February 2026), while the Amova STI ETF has a 3-year annualised tracking error of 0.15% (as at February 2026).

-The Nikko AM STI ETF seems to have a slightly lower tracking error.
+The Amova STI ETF seems to have a slightly lower tracking error.
 However, the way the two STI ETFs report it is different.
-SPDR STI ETF reports a 1-year rolling tracking error, while the Nikko AM STI ETF reports a 3-year annualised tracking error.
-One possible explanation is that the tracking error may be smoothened out over a longer period.
+SPDR STI ETF reports a 1-year rolling tracking error, while the Amova STI ETF reports a 3-year annualised tracking error.
+One possible explanation is that the tracking error may be smoothed out over a longer period.

 #7 Dividend